-At John Lynch & Associates, we use a process mining intelligence tool that encompasses all of an organization's systems (not just EHRs) from the front end to back end of their office.
-Our process allows us to create a real-time picture of any bottlenecks, gaps in service, and efficiency of processes within any system.
+Some organizations use a process mining intelligence tool that encompasses all of an organization's systems (not just EHRs) from the front end to back end of their office.
+This process allows us to create a real-time picture of any bottlenecks, gaps in service, and efficiency of processes within any system.

-We are also able to set up alerts within the system to flag any anomalies in the established workflows.
-Using these tools, we are able to help our clients optimize their processes and services to maximize patient satisfaction and physician productivity so we can all work toward achieving positive health outcomes together.
+Alerts can be set up within the system to flag any anomalies in the established workflows.
+Using these tools, organizations optimize their processes and services to maximize patient satisfaction and physician productivity so they can all work toward achieving positive health outcomes together.

 Are you ready to dive into the exciting, fast-paced world of post-go-live care?
-Or does your health-care organization need some extra help to optimize your systems and reach your full potential?
+Or does your healthcare organization need some extra help to optimize your systems and reach your full potential?
 Contact us to find out how we can help you make the most of your new EHR system.

-As always, we invite you to connect with us at 623.980.8018, ask about the tools we use with our clients, or access our Organizational Health Assessment here to start your journey toward a more effective healthcare organization.
+As always, we invite you to connect with us by email at inquiries@johnlynchandassociates.com or at 623.980.8018.
+Ask about the tools we use with our clients, or access our Organizational Health Assessment here to start your journey toward a more effective healthcare organization.